 For convenience and perspective, the static side menu on this page also provides access to a few special projects.
 These include the website’s materials on Native American Culture in the Northeastern Woodlands, with an emphasis on lifeways along the Lower Merrimack River Valley at the outset of the Contact Period (CE 1500 – 1600).
 Additionally, you’ll find other sections related to workshops presented in 2019 and 2020.
 One is a a Patterns and Steam Workshop for art teachers which includes extensive samples of student work inspired by Andy Goldsworthy’s marvelous oeuvre.
 Projects from this workshop can definitely bolster STEM content in an elementary visual arts curriculum.
 There are also collections related to Laudato Si’ and its relevance to school gardening and environmental learning.
 There are materials about organic farming and gardening for both adults and children.
 There is also a set of supporting resources from the 2019 Natural Start Conference workshop I taught, including the draft of the activities collection Circling the Sun, Racing the Wind which is scheduled for publication by Green Writers Press in Fall 2023.

-As well as adding new materials to this site, I’m also doing quite a bit of revising and restructuring at this time.
+At this time, as I add new materials to the site, I’m also doing quite a bit of revising and restructuring.
 I welcome your recommendations and comments!